abhay08-k09/Chat-Application/README.md

 ## Overview

-This project is a robust and scalable End-to-End Chat Application developed using C++ and Pocket Programming.
+This project is a robust and scalable End-to-End Chat Application developed using C++ and Socket Programming.
 It facilitates real-time communication between clients in a networked environment.
 Key features include support for multiple concurrent clients, message transfer, and error handling to ensure stable performance across diverse network conditions.
 This project demonstrates proficiency in low-level networking concepts and system programming.

 ## 💡 Features